kolenaIO/kolena/docs/automations/extract-image-metadata.md

     <figure markdown>
     ![Navigating to Configuration](../assets/images/navigate-to-image-extraction-config-dark.gif#only-dark)
     ![Navigating to Configuration](../assets/images/navigate-to-image-extraction-config-light.gif#only-light)
-    <figcaption>Navigating to Metadata Configuration</figcaption>
+    <figcaption>Navigating to Image Property Configuration</figcaption>
     </figure>

 ???
 "2.
 Select Image Fields and Properties"
     Identify and select the image field(s) from your dataset that you want to analyze.
     Also select the properties of the field(s) you wish to extract.

-    In the examble below we extract properties from the `locator` field.
+    In the example below we extract properties from the `locator` field.

     <figure markdown>
     ![Select Properties of Image Fields](../assets/images/select-image-extraction-properties-dark.gif#only-dark)